Generics in Go: three years later, what has survived

 Looking ahead

 Three years in, my read is that Go has absorbed generics without losing identity.
 They’ve gone into the place where they add real value (low-level libraries, collection utilities, data clients) and stayed out of places where they would have added noise (everyday business code, public service APIs).
-That’s reasonably healthy.

 What’s coming, based on proposals being debated, is loosening specific cases: allowing more type inference where today annotations are needed, and perhaps allowing generic methods in limited circumstances.
-None of this breaks the current model, just polishes it.

 If someone asks whether they should start using generics in their Go code, my answer is still the one from three years ago: first write the concrete function.
-If you then find yourself copying it for three different types and the logic is identical, then yes, generalize.
+If you then find yourself copying it for three different types and the logic is identical, then yes, generalise.
 That modest criterion is what’s held up best.